rasmusfreund/bioinf-prog-course/book/chapters/01_before_you_begin.md

 ## You are all set {-}

 Well done!
 You are all set to start the course.
 Have a cup of coffee and look forward to your first program.
-While you sip your coffee I need to you take an oath (one of three related to this course).
-Raise your right hand! (put your coffee in the left).
+While you sip your coffee I need to you take an oath (one of three you will take during this course).
+Raise your right hand! (put the coffee in your left).

-> **Oath 1:** I swear never to copy and paste examples from this book into *Sublime Text*.
+> **Oath 1:** I swear *never* to copy and paste examples from this book into *Sublime Text*.
 I will *always* read the examples in the book and and *type* them into my editor.

 This serves three purposes (as if one was not enough):

-1. You will be fully aware of each and every bits of each example.
+1. You will be fully aware of each and every bit of each example.
 2. You will learn to write code correctly and without omissions and mistakes.
 3. You will get Python “into your fingers”.
 It sounds silly, but it *will* get into your fingers.